Just Your Average Toddler

 Today we are still very focused on Julia’s therapy and ultimate recovery.
 While the future is unknown, what we do know, is that activity based therapies like the ones we do for her several days per week, will only help to heal and re-train her spinal cord.
 The therapies will also help to keep Julia’s body strong and in good shape, and ready for the cure which will hopefully be coming down the pipe in her lifetime.
 She is now self-motivated to learn how to walk again – she’s in grade 4 this year and is becoming a very independent little lady; however with that drive for independence comes frustration.

 Twice per year, Julia visits Kennedy Krieger Institute.
 The cost for KKI treatment is approximately $8,500 USD per week, plus travel expenses, so we are very grateful that this tournament allows us to make these important trips.
 Even though we are able to facilitate many of the recommended therapies at home, what we DON’T know is how to adjust the therapies to keep Julia progressing forward with her recovery.
-Starting January 5, 2024, we are embarking on a very highly anticipated trip to Louisville, Kentucky to visit a rehab facility called Frazier.
+In early January we left on an adventure – a very highly anticipated trip to Louisville, Kentucky – to visit a rehab facility called Frazier.
 This is a 3-month long rehab program that focuses on locomotor training.
 The cost for the treatment and travel expenses is upwards of $100,000.

 There is also still approximately $10,000 to $20,000 in equipment that she needs EACH YEAR which is not covered by any government programs.
 As she grows, heals, learns and changes, there is always something new she needs.